 Guest post about a romantic trip for two in Sibiu, during the most beautiful period, winter.

 For any couple visiting Romania and in search of a romantic and short getaway from the big city, the area surrounding the city of Sibiu has got to be one of the top options on the list.
 Close enough to the capital for a day trip for two, but very distinct when it comes to landscape and cultural background, Sibiu makes for an ideal morning-till-evening escape from Bucharest.
 It was the magic in the stories and uniqueness of the area what attracted David and I the most when deciding to rent a car and have a drive through this scenic area in late December.

-Sibiu, now part of Romania, has a rich history, having had been under Austro-Hungarian rule for centuries.
-The Saxon medieval influence left a great mark on its architecture, and one cannot easily forget the charming two storey high stone houses with tiled roof tops, old city fortifications and watch towers.
-The city has also gone through an extensive restoration process in recent times, which helped enhance the beautiful city’s centre in its original style.
+Sibiu, now part of Romania, has a rich history, having had been under the Austro-Hungarian rule for centuries.
+The Saxon medieval influence left a great mark on its architecture, and one cannot easily forget the charming two story high stone houses with tiled roof tops, old city fortifications and watch towers.
+The city has also gone through an extensive restoration process in recent times, which helped enhance the beautiful city’s center in its original style.
 The narrow winding cobblestone streets, quaint plazas, colors of the city and smiling relaxed faces of locals transport a visitor to another time, centuries back, to a more peaceful and romantic age in history.

 Sibiu’s Christmas market and other attractions

 The magic of Sibiu shines through all seasons.
 The two of us chose to drive through Transylvania’s snow covered hills and breathtaking valleys and made it there in time to visit the Christmas market, which is one of the biggest touristic attractions of the city throughout the year.
 The market did not disappoint us one bit, we highly enjoyed the hot fresh snacks and delicious home made sweets, the mulled wine and even the rides offered in the city’s main square, which was covered in twinkly lights.